IBM/torc_py/README.md

-# torc_py: supporting task-based parallelism in Python
+# torcpy: supporting task-based parallelism in Python

 ## 1. Introduction ##

-**torc_py** is a platform-agnostic adaptive load balancing library that orchestrates scheduling of multiple function evaluations on both shared and distributed memory platforms.
+**torcpy** is a platform-agnostic adaptive load balancing library that orchestrates scheduling of multiple function evaluations on both shared and distributed memory platforms.

-As an open-source tasking library, **torc_py**, aims at providing a parallel computing framework that:
+As an open-source tasking library, **torcpy**, aims at providing a parallel computing framework that:
 - offers a unified approach for expressing and executing task-based parallelism on both shared and distributed memory platforms
 - takes advantage of MPI internally in a transparent to the user way but also allows the use of legacy MPI code at the application level
 - provides lightweight support for parallel nested loops and map functions
 - supports task stealing at all levels of parallelism
 - exports the above functionalities through a simple and single Python package

-torc_py exports an interface compatible with PEP 3148.
+torcpy exports an interface compatible with PEP 3148.
 Therefore tasks (futures) can be spawned and joined with the *submit* and *wait* calls.
 A parallel *map* function is provided, while *spmd* allows for switching to the typical SPMD execution mode that is natively supported by MPI.

 ## 2. Installation and testing